Numerical optimization for the compatibility constant of the lasso: Preliminaries

 Under the compatibility condition, we obtain the following result (\citealp{Tibshirani2017Sparsity}). \begin{proposition} Suppose that $\lambda$ satisfies $\lambda \ge 2\sigma \sqrt{2/n (1+\log \left( \frac{p}{\delta} \right))}$ with $\delta \in (0,1)$.
 Then, with probability at least $1-\delta$, we have

 In particular, plugging $\lambda = 2\sigma \sqrt{2/n (1+\log \left( \frac{p}{\delta} \right))}$ into the above equation, we have

 \end{proposition} For details of the result and its proof, please refer to Section 4.2 of \citet{Tibshirani2017Sparsity}.
+Some of the proofs are also given in Appendix \ref{app:MSPEderivation}.
 We may obtain results whose constant value is slightly different from \eqref{eq:error} (e.g., 9 might be changed to 4; \citealp{buhlmann2011statistics}), but the rate of convergence remains unchanged; roughly speaking, the error converges to 0 with high probability when $\log p /n \rightarrow 0$ as $n \rightarrow \infty$.

 The compatibility constant $\phi$ plays an important role in evaluating the error bound.
-Since the upper bound in Proposition~\ref{prop:lassoaccuracy} is proportional to $\phi^{-2}$, the magnitude of the compatibility constant $\phi$ directly determines how large the bound of the MSE is.
+Since the upper bound in Proposition~\ref{prop:lassoaccuracy} is proportional to $\phi^{-2}$, the magnitude of the compatibility constant $\phi$ directly determines how large the bound of the prediction error is.
 When $\phi$ is large, the upper bound becomes small, which implies that the lasso may achieve a meaningful prediction accuracy if the tuning parameter is properly chosen.

 Several conditions other than the compatibility condition have been proposed for establishing theoretical properties of the lasso \citep{van2009conditions}.
 In particular, the irrepresentable condition and restricted eigenvalue condition are two popular conditions.
 Their purposes differ depending on the aspect of the problem.
 The irrepresentable condition is closely related to model selection consistency \citep{zhao2006model}, while the restricted eigenvalue condition and the restricted isometry property are often used to analyze prediction error \citep{bickel2009simultaneous,candes2005decoding}.
 On the other hand, the compatibility condition is related to oracle inequalities as described in Proposition \ref{prop:lassoaccuracy}.
 Among these conditions, the compatibility condition is known to be the weakest condition that still guarantees oracle inequalities.
 In fact, \citet{van2009conditions} show that the compatibility condition is implied by both the restricted eigenvalue condition and the restricted isometry property.
 For this reason, the compatibility condition can be considered a flexible assumption for studying the prediction performance of the lasso in high-dimensional settings.